Ivy Bank Primary School Logo Illuminating ValuableYears, Building and NurturingKnowledge

 Reading for Pleasure

-At Ivy Bank, we recognise that reading for pleasure at school is a vital part of the jigsaw when enabling children to learn to have a life-long love for reading.
+At Ivy Bank, we recognise that reading for pleasure at school is a vital part of the jigsaw when enabling children to learn to have a life-long love for2509900_page_large.jpg reading.
 During the school year, the children share their love of reading with our school community through events such as World Book Day, Book Swaps, Book Fair, Mystery Reader and author visits.

 Every year we celebrate World Book Day with fancy dress and themed actvities.
 We also invite authors into school to show children just how exciting reading and writing can be.
 Recently, Duncan Beadie, author and illustrator of 'The Bear Who Stared' and 'The Lumberjack's Beard' inspired us.